 Although the idea of legal locums is relatively new in Canada, their use is well-established in Australia, Britain and the USA, as well as in other professions.

-Locums may be used to provide a lawyer with help during peak periods or backlogs, when hiring an associate for a full time position isn’t warranted or feasible.
+- Providing you with help during peak periods or backlogs, when hiring an associate for a full-time position isn’t warranted or feasible

 To respond to these needs, the Law Society of Alberta has established Locum Connect to provide a conduit for interested parties to connect with each other.